 Parameters record (rubrix.client.models.TextClassificationRecord) - The record to be labelled.

-Returns A label if the record id is among the matching ids, otherwise None.
+Returns A label or list of labels if the record id is among the matching ids, otherwise None.

 Raises RuleNotAppliedError - If the rule was not applied to the dataset before.